 Mr Julia Henriëtte Jaarsma-Adolfs Fund

-This scholarship is meant for exceptionally talented and motivated students, from within and without the EU, who wish to pursue an LLM at the Amsterdam Law School.
+This scholarship is meant for exceptionally talented and motivated students, from within and outside the EEA, who wish to pursue an LLM at the Amsterdam Law School.
 Students must be (conditionally) admitted to an LLM and selection is based on (undergraduate) academic records and motivation.
 Students who apply must belong to the top 10% of their class.

 On this page:

-Applicants for the master International Criminal Law cannot be considered for thios scholarship.
+Applicants for the master International Tax Law cannot be considered for this scholarship.

 Trudie Vervoort-Jaarsma studied psychology at the UvA in the 1960s.
 Her parents were high-profile jurists in Surabaya in the former Dutch East Indies.
 The two funds established from her bequest commemorate her mother, a successful lawyer who amassed a substantial share of the family's wealth, and her own daughter, who also studied psychology at the UvA and who died at a young age.
 Believing travel to be vital in students' academic training, she designated the scholarship specifically for this purpose.

 One Mr Julia Henriëtte Jaarsma-Adolfs Fund scholarship will be awarded every academic year.
 If the scholarship recipient is a non-EU citizen, the scholarship grant covers approximately €15.000 for non-EU tuition fees and €10.000 for living expenses.
 If the scholarship is awarded to an EU citizen, the scholarship will be €12.000, covering €2000 for the tuition fee and €10.000 for living expenses.